SeiEinFisch/STiDS-Tree-Cover-Segmentation/README.md

 I used three seperate datasets for this project.

 The first dataset was a labeled high resolution aerial image dataset from around the City of Göttingen offered to me by our supervisors.
-This dataset was used for fine tuning the image segmentation decoder with a resolution of 256x256 pixels.
+This dataset was used for fine tuning the SimCLR encoder with a resolution of 256x256 pixels.
+(1000 images)

 The second dataset was a dataset from the videogame GTA V, also offered to me by our supervisors.
 This dataset was used for pretraining the SimCLR encoder model.
+(385 images)

 The third dataset is from the [OAM-TCD](https://arxiv.org/abs/2407.11743) Dataset which gathered diverse high resolution tree segmentation images.
-These images with a resolution of 2048 x 2048 were cut into smaller patches of 256x256 to match the decoder size, since this dataset is used for the SimCLR encoder model.
+These images with a resolution of 2048 x 2048 were cut into smaller patches of 256x256 to match the decoder size, since this dataset is used for the fine-tuned decoder model.
-\n Since the dataset was very large I decided to only use the first 1848 images that were cut up into 8 x 8 tiles which resulted in 118.272 images for pre-training.
+Since the dataset was very large I decided to only use the first 16176 tiles.
+This amounts to only the first 252 images, but this was done to reduce the computing time as it already takes a long time with this many images.

 Note:
 Data paths might need to be reconfigured since it used the Kaggle folder structure.